 3. Strict “NO” to public gatherings

 Often the community group organizes puja or events on this day where all the community people come together and celebrate.
-Since, we are in the middle of one of the most dangerous pandemic; these public gatherings should be prohibited and banned at all cost.
-This also includes visit to temples where it is likely to be most crowded.
+Since we are in the middle of one of the most dangerous pandemics; these public gatherings should be prohibited and banned at all costs.
+This also includes visits to temples where it is likely to be most crowded.
 Nothing is more important than your own safety.
 Celebrate with people that are close to you inside the safety of your own house.

 4. Dancing (The trickiest part!)

 Dance is an integral part of this Teej.
 One might even say that the Teejis incomplete without women dancing and singing.
 But, this is where it becomes most difficult to maintain physical distance and use safety measures.
 However, there is a way: Dance in a circle.
 When you dance by forming a circle, you are going to have to put some distance between you and the next person as you will need space to move and groove.
 This might not be a hundred percent successful, but it will help you to prevent from touching other people continuously.
 And, this goes without saying, don’t take off your MASKS.

 If you have an elderly person or small children at your house, make sure they don’t participate in the public celebration of the Teej.
 Try to engage them in some other way like cooking them their favorite meal, put on their favorite movies, and don’t leave them alone.

 6. Take responsibility for your own health

 If you are suffering from a mild cold or fever, don’t step outside of your house if you are invited to celebrate the Teej, even when you are hundred percent sure that it’s not the symptom of Corona.
 Be responsible and stay inside.

 7. Time restriction